Now Reading

 A good pasta dish caresses the soul.
 If parmesan is grated over it, the happiness is perfect.
 It’s always worth having a good piece of Parmesan cheese handy.

-Parmesan cheese, produced from the raw milk of cows, is popular around the world and therefore big business.
+Parmesan cheese, made from raw cow’s milk, is popular worldwide and therefore big business.

 To make sure your pasta lacks nothing, here are the most important facts about Parmesan.